You probably know all about the power of social proof and testimonials by now.

 Email marketing has come a long way since its inception but the basic principles are the same.

-In nutshell, their basic premise is identical – increasing open/click-through rates and conversions.
+In a nutshell, their basic premise is identical – increasing open/click-through rates and conversions.

 You can also use customer testimonials as a part of your email marketing strategy.